 Prince Charles, wife Camilla, arrive in Austria

-Austrian Chancellor Christian Kern, right, welcomes Prince Charles, left, at the federal chancellery in Vienna, Austria, Wednesday, April 5, 2017.
+Britain's Prince Charles and British Ambassador to Vienna Leigh Turner, right, smile as they watch the production of chocolate cake during a visit to the Cafe Deimel coffeehouse in Vienna, Wednesday, April 5, 2017.
 The Prince of Wales is on a two-day visit to Austria.

 Comments